gutierrezje/leet-buddy/README.md

 - The CRXJS plugin automatically handles manifest generation
 - Content scripts should be placed in `src/content/`
 - Popup UI should be placed in `src/popup/`

+TODO
+- [] Create error screen for no api key
+- [x] prefill api key if already entered
+- [x] give option to clear api key from storage
+-